 You may not discriminate based on age, sex, marital status, sexual orientation, race, language, genetics, politics, beliefs, and trade union activity.
 The Labor Code also has provisions to ensure everyone gets equal pay for equal work.
 The policy includes definitions of equal work, and the Statistical Office will even provide data on the average monthly wages for men and women.

 There are no gender-specific quotas, but you do have to meet certain quotas for the employment of people with disabilities.
 Most employers with at least 20 employees must have a staff consisting of at least 3.2% of workers with disabilities.

 When staffing your business, you need to ensure you follow these regulations or you will face fines or delays.

-How to Hire Slovak Republic Employees
+How to Hire Employees in the Slovak Republic

-Slovak Republic Employment Compliance Laws
+Slovak Republic Employment Laws

 During and after you hire Slovak Republic employees, you need to follow the country’s employment compliance laws.
 For example, employees in Slovakia need to work 37 to 40 hours over five days a week.